-We adopted Hamish

-7 years ago when he

-is the most grateful,

-was 18 months old.
-He

-happy dog.
-Unfortunately, he was recently

-syndrome.
-He has to have insulin injections

-cortisol levels.
-Luckily we are with Bow Wow

-Meow Insurance to help us to keep up with

-his considerable ongoing medical expenses.

-We are so grateful that we can help him and

-have given him a second chance in life.
+We adopted Hamish 7 years ago when he was 18 months old.
+He is the most grateful, happy dog.
+Unfortunately, he was recently diagnosed with diabetes and Cushing's syndrome.
+He has to have insulin injections and medication twice a day, with regular vet stays to monitor his blood sugar and cortisol levels.
+Luckily we are with Bow Wow Meow Insurance to help us to keep up with his considerable ongoing medical expenses.
+We are so grateful that we can help him and have given him a second chance in life.